San Diego City Council meeting minutes, May 22

 Although members of the Twelve Tribes don't view themselves as a cult, their doctrine is based on one man’s interpretation of the Old Testament and his socio-political opinions.
 A man—three times divorced—who was reported in 2001 by the Boston Herald to have received a "vision" from God in 1971 while sunbathing on a California beach, to be specific.
 I would imagine that divine callings, let alone spiritual visions, were plentiful along the California coastline during that psychedelic drug infused era.

 As with anyone who doesn't conform to the norm, who chooses instead a path outside the "box", communes, cults and even religious congregations can be similarly scrutinized, unjustly boycotted and illegally harassed.
 As would be expected, by the early ‘80’s, The Community, as they came to call themselves, had been accused of psychological abuse, as well as child abuse and kidnapping that culminated in a nationally publicized police raid resulting in the removal of 112 minors.
 The children were returned that same day when the raid was declared unconstitutional.
-All assault charges against Spriggs' right-hand man, Charles “Eddie” Wiseman (Hakam),were eventually dropped on account of technicalities that continued to delay his right to a speedy trail.
+All assault charges against Spriggs' right-hand man, Charles “Eddie” Wiseman (Hakam),were eventually dropped on account of technicalities that continued to delay his right to a speedy trial.

-Those technicalities, it should be noted, consisted--in part at least-- of the public defender, Jean Swantko, converting within months of her being assigned the case.
+Those technicalities, it should be noted, consisted--in part at least--of the public defender, Jean Swantko, converting within months of her being assigned the case.
 She married Wiseman within the year.
-Swantko, who died of cancer in 1990, had since litigated on behalf of The Community in subsequent charges that eventually consisted also of child custody and labor charges.
-Yet, despite her stellar service to The Community, her husband allowed her to be posthumously slandered by Spriggs and others who claimed she had died (at the age of 76) in lingering agony as God’s punishment for having vocalized a complaint against Spriggs ten years prior the onset of her illness.
+Swantko litigated on behalf of The Community in subsequent charges that also consisted of child custody and labor charges.

-If that isn’t evidence enough to differentiate Twelve Tribes as a cult versus a religious sect, the testimony of her son Zeb Wiseman who left The Community shortly after her death offers further support to the allegation.
 As with The Way—and even the Amish actually, Twelve Tribes reportedly shuns dissents and defectors by promoting internal “mark and avoid" policies which instruct followers to close off all communication with individuals whose practices cause division within the collective or with those who have selected to leave the collective.
-All those Zeb grew up with, his siblings and even his own father, ceased all relations with him leaving him isolated to survive on his own in a foreign world.
-Others have since followed in his footsteps and his testimony is now but a single voice in what over the years has become a chorus.
+All those her son grew up with, his siblings and even his own father, ceased all relations with him, leaving him isolated to survive on his own in a foreign world.
+Others have since followed in his footsteps, and his testimony is now but a single voice in what over the years has become a chorus.

 The dirty laundry they’ve exposed depicts Super God Squad-er Spriggs as living high on the hog thanks to the toil and sweat of his followers.
 Oh, and their “tithes” as well.
 Upon acceptance into The Community, followers forfeit all personal property and assets to live a communal life of physical labor.
 The Community owns a conglomerate of incorporated enterprises, the least of which is the Common Sense Farm product line of body products.
 Spriggs, defectors claim, has become a reclusive globetrotting jetsetter who controls the Tribes' assets and who resides in private luxury estates.
 Of course, those still living within The Community claim otherwise.